sirthias/pegdown/README.markdown

 You can also use pegdown only for the actual parsing of the Markdown source and do the serialization to the target format (e.g. XML) yourself.
-To do this just call the `parseMarkdown` method of the [PegDownProcessor] to obtain the root node of the Astract Syntax Tree for the document.
+To do this just call the `parseMarkdown` method of the [PegDownProcessor] to obtain the root node of the Abstract Syntax Tree for the document.
 With a custom [Visitor] implementation you can do whatever serialization you want.
 As an example you might want to take a look at the [sources of the ToHtmlSerializer][ToHtmlSerializer].